$R$-matrices and Hamiltonian Structures for Certain Lax Equations: -matrices on a coupled Lie algebra

 \section{$R$-matrices on a coupled Lie algebra}

-Let $\cG$ be a complex linear space with two subspaces $\cG^-$ and $\cG^+$.
-Assume that on each $\cG^\pm$ there is a Lie bracket, and these two brackets coincide on $\cG^-\cap\cG^+$.
-Moreover, we assume $\cG^\pm$ admit the following decompositions of Lie subalgebras:
+Let $\cG$ be a complex linear space that contains two subspaces $\cG^-$ and $\cG^+$.
+On each $\cG^\pm$ there is a Lie bracket, and these two Lie brackets coincide with each other when restricted on $\cG^-\cap\cG^+$.
+Moreover, we assume that $\cG^\pm$ admit the following decompositions of Lie subalgebras: